 It’s okay that you ask your rehab extra questions about their disinfectant process.

 It’s okay that you may find your heartrate picking up when you’re waiting at the airport security line.

 You’re okay for feeling this anxiety.
 Don’t wish it away or feel embarrassed.
 Acknowledging your anxiety and giving it space will offer more relief than you may realize.

 Find a quality rehab program

-You may be tempted to simply go down the street to your local treatment facility.
+You may be tempted to simply go down the street to your local treatment facility Rehab in hawaii.
 Before doing that, truly vet the program.